mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_protocolclass.md

 ### PROTOCOLCLASS macros

-You can make your life a little easier with PROTOCOLCLASS macros:
+You can make your life a little easier with PROTOCOLCLASS macros.
+The above would be transformed into:

+`Foo.h`:

 ```objective-c
 struct FooIvars